-Hungary: NGOs Energiaklub and Greenpeace appealed against NPP Paks expansion7.
-November 2016. / SEE Energy News
+Hungary: NGOs Energiaklub and Greenpeace appealed against NPP Paks expansion, SEE Energy News

 Environmental non-governmental organizations Energiaklub and Greenpeace have submitted an appeal against the environmental license for the project for the expansion of Hungarian sole nuclear power plant Paks to the National Inspectorate for Environment, Nature and Water.